MaalavShah/time-series-analysis-Amazon_Revenues/README.md

-# time-series-analysis-rtsm
+# time-series-analysis
-This is the public repository for my code which consisted of the implementation of an in-depth time series analysis to Amazon's Quarterly Revenues from 2006-2020.
+This repository consists of the implementation of an in-depth time series analysis to Amazon's Quarterly Revenues from 2006-2020.
 A variety of forecasting methods of such as ARIMA, MA, EWMA, Holts, Holts-Winters and Seasonal ARIMA are used.

 To reproduce the results you can directly run the python script: